jjcapellan/SIXDB/README.md

 // Reads the 5 last records from "southFactory" object store.
 // The third parameter is a function that will receive the result of the query.
 //
-mydb.get.lastRecords('southFactory', 5, readerCallback);
+mydb.get.lastRecords(
+    'southFactory',         // Object store name
+    5,                      // Max number of records retrieved readerCallback          // Function to handle the results );

 //
-// With the second parameter null reads all records from "southFactory" object store.
+// With the second parameter null, reads all records from "southFactory" object store.
 //
+mydb.get.lastRecords(
+    'southFactory',
-mydb.get.lastRecords('southFactory', null, readerCallback);
+    null,
+    readerCallback
+);

 //
 // Gets the record with name "Adam" from the index "names" in store "southFactory".
 // If you replace 'Adam' with null then the query sends all index records to the function readerCallback
 //
-mydb.get.records('southFactory', 'names', 'Adam', readerCallback);
+mydb.get.records(
+    'southFactory',         // Object store name
+    'names',                // Index name
+    'Adam',                 // Query.
+A single value refers to the index keyPath. readerCallback
+);

 //
 // Gets employes records from manufacturing department with a salary higher than 1200.
 // Here the third parameter (query) is an "conditionObject" array that acts as a filter.
+// The query can't be a single value if the index is null.
 //
+mydb.get.records(
+    'southFactory',
-mydb.get.records('southFactory', null,
+    null,
     [
         {keyPath: 'department', cond: '=', value: 'manufacturing'},
         {keyPath: 'salary', cond: '>', value: '1200'}